AndrewKassab/precisepass/README.md

 - Add option flag -d after -g to display the password on screen instead of just copying it.
 - Add option --list to list all platforms that have been stored
 - fix platform file refresh to happen faster ( when using add and remove )
+- Check for .precisepass directory before first use